https://github.com/TheClimateCorporation/mandoline.git

 nil

-function returns a “writer” map whose keys are
+The dataset-writer function returns a “writer” map whose keys are

-(:dataset-spec :schema :connection :chunk-store)
+(:dataset-spec :schema :connection :chunk-store).
+This map contains

 everything that Mandoline uses to write to a dataset.
 The

-entry is simply the dataset spec that you provided.
+:dataset-spec entry is simply the dataset spec that you provided.
 The

 other entries are objects that implement Mandoline protocols, which are

-defined in the namespace io.mandoline.impl.protocol
+defined in the namespace io.mandoline.impl.protocol.

 Specifically,

-entry implements the Mandoline Schema
+:schema entry implements the Mandoline Schema protocol.
+A

 schema can be loosely considered as the “parent” of zero or more

-entry implements the Mandoline Connection
+Mandoline datasets.:connection entry implements the Mandoline Connection

 protocol.
 A connection is an interface to a single dataset (including

-the version history of the dataset).:chunk-store
+the version history of the dataset).:chunk-store entry implements the Mandoline ChunkStore

 protocol.
 A chunk store is an interface to the byte-level storage of

-the array chunks that comprise variables in a dataset.You can interact with the Schema
+the array chunks that comprise variables in a dataset.You can interact with the Schema instance that corresponds to your new

 dataset.
 To list of all datasets that are defined under this schema,

-method, which returns a set of dataset names,
+call its list-datasets method, which returns a set of dataset names,

 including the name of the new dataset that you just created: